 Person Centered Planning has been described as “a collaborative process resulting in a recovery oriented [care] plan; is directed by consumers and produced in partnership with care providers and natural supporters for treatment and recovery; supports consumer preferences and a recovery orientation” (Adams & Grieder, 2005).

-The PCRP implementation pilot project works with a team within DSHS to address issues as they arise in policy, quality management, and other areas.
 The shift to a Person-Centered Recovery Planning (PCRP) process requires essential, fundamental shifts in system, culture and practice transformation and is mutually reinforcing with other changes in the field, such as the ANSA and CANS, Illness Management and Recovery, and required outcomes related to such factors as reduced hospital readmissions.
-Widespread adoption of person centered recovery planning will be a multi-year effort, requiring an ongoing commitment of DSHS to this approach.
+Widespread adoption of person centered recovery planning will be a multi-year effort, requiring an ongoing commitment of state and local stakeholders to this approach.

 Advancing Effective Communication, Cultural Competence, & Patient and Family-Cent… (JCAHO) Read More

 Getting In the Driver’s Seat of Your Treatment: Preparing for Your Plan (Yale PRCH) Read More

 Overview of Person Centered Planning - November 2, 2011 by Janis Tondora Read More

 What We Do